hmcts/pip-publication-services/README.md

 ## Purpose

-The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multiple teams.
-If you need to create a new app, you can simply use this one as a starting point and build on top of it.
+The purpose of this service is to support the dissemination of information to various consumers.
+It handles the communication towards Gov Notify.

 ## What's inside

-The template is a working application with a minimal setup.
 It contains:
- * application skeleton
- * setup script to prepare project
  * common plugins and libraries
- * docker setup
+ * docker
  * swagger configuration for api documentation ([see how to publish your api documentation to shared repository](https://github.com/hmcts/reform-api-docs#publish-swagger-docs))
  * code quality tools already set up
- * integration with Travis CI
  * Hystrix circuit breaker enabled
  * MIT license and contribution information
  * Helm chart using chart-java.
+ * Jenkins deployment

 The application exposes health endpoint (http://localhost:8081/health) and metrics endpoint (http://localhost:8081/metrics).